The Mighty: Plot

 13-year-old Kevin "Freak" Dillon suffers from Morquio syndrome and lives with his mother Gwen "Fair Gwen" Dillon.
 Due to his disability, he walks with leg braces and crutches.
 Meanwhile, 15-year-old Maxwell "Max" Kane has learning challenges and lives with his maternal grandparents Susan "Gram" and Elton "Grim" Pinneman.
 He has flunked the seventh grade twice and is tormented by teenage delinquent Tony "Blade" Fowler, who leads the "Doghouse Boys", a bully gang.
 Kevin is assigned as Max's reading tutor.

 Kevin and Max go to a festival to watch a firework show and get attacked by Blade's gang.
 The two escape into a lake with Kevin riding on Max's shoulders.
-Max subsequently starts carrying Kevin around on his shoulders during their various adventures.
-This allows Kevin to take part in activities such as school athletics that were previously restricted to him, earning Kevin acceptance amongst his peers.
+Max subsequently starts carrying Kevin around on his shoulders during their adventures.
 During a visit to a museum, Kevin uses Sir Galahad's sword to knight them as "Freak the Mighty."

-Kevin later witnesses Blade's gang putting someone's purse in a sewer.
-The two retrieve the purse but are again confronted by the gang.
+Kevin witnesses Blade's gang putting someone's purse in a sewer.
+The two retrieve the purse but are confronted by the gang.
 They attempt to attack Kevin, but Max stops them by picking up a manhole cover and throwing it at the gang, who flee in panic.
 The purse belongs to a woman named Loretta Lee, so Max and Kevin return it to her.
 Loretta is married to former gang leader Iggy.
 The couple are old friends of Max's father Kenny "Killer" Kane, who is in prison for the murder of Max's mother.
-Max witnessed this event at the age of four.

-Loretta calls Max "mute boy" because, while on the witness stand to testify against Kenny years earlier, he could not speak a word.
-Frustrated, Max storms out of the apartment.
-Kevin eventually reminds him that they are different from their fathers.

 On Christmas Eve, Kenny kidnaps Max after being released on parole and takes him to Iggy and Loretta's apartment.
-There, Max is tied up.
-Loretta attempts to help Max escape but Kenny catches her and attempts to strangle her.
+Loretta tries to help Max escape, but Kenny catches her and attempts to strangle her.
 Max's seeing the attack prompts a repressed memory of Kenny murdering his mother; he breaks free of his bonds, rants about the memory, and attacks Kenny.